p7zip

 Extract files with full paths.

-Specify a destination directory for extracted files.
+Specify output directory for extracted files.

 -y